MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-app-lifecycle-management.md

 > [!IMPORTANT]
 > This functionality requires version 10.0.12 for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] apps, while service update 189 is required for Common Data Service.
 The release information for Common Data Service is published on the [latest version availability page](https://docs.microsoft.com/business-applications-release-notes/dynamics/released-versions/dynamics-365ce#all-version-availability).

 The application lifecycle for an end-to-end solution using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities will encompass both [!INCLUDE[prodshort](../developer/includes/prodshort.md)] as well as Common Data Service.
-This topic explains this in detail.

 ## Solution management